TheTexta/obsidian-main/Economics/Demand.md

+#microeconomics
-The various quantities of a good that a consumer are willing and able to buy at different possible prices during a particular time, assuming [[Ceteris Paribus]].
+Demand::The various quantities of a good that a consumer are willing and able to buy at different possible prices during a particular time, assuming [[Ceteris Paribus]].

-[[Demand Curve]]: All points of quantity and price consumers are willing to accept.
+[[Demand Curve]]::All points of quantity and price consumers are willing to accept.

-Market Demand: The sum of all individual demands for a good the market [[demand curve]] illustrates the [[law of demand]].
-The sum of consumers [[marginal utility|marginal benefits]].
+Market Demand::The sum of all individual demands for a good. the market [[demand curve]] illustrates the [[law of demand]].

-Non-Price determinants of demand: variables other then price which can affect demand.
+Non-Price determinants of demand::variables other then price which can affect demand.
 The [[PASIFIC]] acronym lists all the factors which can affect the demand of a product. **Supply will not cause a shift in demand, but a movement in it**.

 #### Demand vs Quantity Demanded
 The two are different.
 Demand is a concept while quantity demanded is a real value.
 When price falls, demand doesn't increase, **quantity demanded** does.